Types of Bank Accounts in India PDF: Check the Account Types, List, Features, Advantages, and Other Details

 • The person has the option to pick any of the accounts according to the need.

-• Different accounts have different benefits so you can choose according to your comfort and need.
+• Different accounts have different benefits, so you can choose according to your comfort and needs.

-Types of current accounts in India are given in the upcoming sub-topics.
+Types of savings accounts in India are listed below.

 Indian Banks Headquarters Taglines and CEOs